nurettin/winstream/README.md

 Explanation
 -----------

-Written to simplify teaching with Code::Blocks in class.
+Written to simplify teaching with Code::Blocks in class in a UTF-8 environment.
 Alters the streambuf of std::cout to use WriteConsole on Windows console.

 Usage
 -----